jakani24/system0/install.md

    <tr><td>filepath</td><td>varchar(255)</td><td>NO</td><td></td><td>NULL</td><td></td></tr>
 </table>
 2) I don't know how the product will look like at the end, so I don't know step 2 yet!

+# Installation to your Octoprint machine<br>
+1) If you're planning to access the machine from outside of your local network do the following:<br>
+  run this command to install ngrok: `curl -s https://ngrok-agent.s3.amazonaws.com/ngrok.asc | sudo tee /etc/apt/trusted.gpg.d/ngrok.asc >/dev/null && echo "deb https://ngrok-agent.s3.amazonaws.com buster main" | sudo tee /etc/apt/sources.list.d/ngrok.list && sudo apt update && sudo apt install ngrok`<br>
+  add your ngrok auth token: `ngrok config add-authtoken TOKEN`<br>
+  start ngrok with the following command: `ngrok http 80`<br>
+  paste the following code into a script and run it: `url=$(curl --silent --show-error http://127.0.0.1:4040/api/tunnels | sed -nE 's/.*public_url":"https:..([^"]*).*/\1/p' ) \ echo $url \ curl --silent https://jakach.duckdns.org/system0/html/api/update_url?url=$url&id=ENTER_THE_ID_FOR_THIS_MACHINE_HERE`<br>
+  and replace the ENTER_THE_ID_FOR_THIS_MACHINE_HERE with a positive integer.
+This integer will be used to identifie the printer later on. <br>
+  if you run the command with an id that is already taken it will overwrite the old entry!<br>
+  The machine should now be registret at system0.

+<br><br>
+2) If you will only use system0 on a local network:<br> just skip the ngrok part and execute the commands with the ip of your device.<br>